Measuring the giant radio galaxy length distribution with the LoTSS: Discussion

 \subsubsection{The ideal length definition: physical relevance}

-\textit{Alcyoneus}, shown in Fig.~\ref{fig:LoTSSDR2GRGs1}'s top-right panel, is a 5 Mpc giant whose ageing lobes are revealed for the first time by the LoTSS DR2 \citep{Oei12022Alcyoneus}.
+Alcyoneus, shown in Fig.~\ref{fig:LoTSSDR2GRGs1}'s top-right panel, is a 5 Mpc giant whose ageing lobes are revealed for the first time by the LoTSS DR2 \citep{Oei12022Alcyoneus}.
 Future image sensitivity improvements shall reveal more hitherto unseen, fading lobes around known RGs that formed in the aftermath of earlier AGN activity episodes.
-Could a large fraction of sufficiently old RGs turn out to be GRGs, once such sensitivity improvements start providing evidence of earlier and earlier AGN activity episodes?\\ Up to now, it has been informative to include all visible plasma in the angular length measurement.
+Could a large fraction of sufficiently old RGs turn out to be giants, once such sensitivity improvements start providing evidence of earlier and earlier AGN activity episodes?

+Up to now, it has been informative to include all visible plasma in the angular length measurement.
 In future images, some of the visible plasma might be of such low pressure that it has become physically insignificant, in the sense that it does not affect the thermodynamics of the surrounding IGM anymore; we propose to exclude such plasma from a radio galaxy length.
-Practically, one option is to introduce an \emph{absolute} threshold: e.g. to include plasma of pressure $P \geq 10^{-17}\ \mathrm{Pa}$ only --- this is the pressure of the warm-hot intergalactic medium (WHIM) in the $\rho_\mathrm{BM} \sim 10\ \Omega_\mathrm{BM,0}\ \rho_\mathrm{c,0}$ and $T \sim 5 \cdot 10^5\ \mathrm{K}$ regime.
+Practically, one option is to introduce an absolute threshold: for example to include plasma of pressure $P \geq 10^{-17}\ \mathrm{Pa}$ only --- this is the pressure of the warm--hot intergalactic medium (WHIM) in the $\rho_\mathrm{BM} \sim 10\ \Omega_\mathrm{BM,0}\ \rho_\mathrm{c,0}$ and $T \sim 5 \cdot 10^5\ \mathrm{K}$ regime.
 Another option is to introduce an environment-dependent pressure threshold; this would mean that a cluster RG sees its length measured against a higher pressure threshold than a filament RG, because its plasma becomes thermodynamically irrelevant sooner.
-A problem with (equipartition or minimum energy) pressure--based length definitions is that pressure is a derived quantity: the specific intensity only determines the \emph{product} of pressure and line-of-sight length through the lobe.
+A problem with (equipartition or minimum energy) pressure--based length definitions is that pressure is a derived quantity: the specific intensity only determines the product of pressure and line-of-sight length through the lobe.